-All mainstream courses approved under the 'Determination of Education Institutions and Courses' (see Appendix B) are also approved for ABSTUDY.
+All mainstream courses approved under the Student Assistance (Education Institutions and Courses) Determination (see Appendix B), are also approved for ABSTUDY.
 The Determination does not specify full or part-time courses.

-For the approval of Masters and Doctorate level courses please refer to ABSTUDY Policy Manual Chapter 20.1.1.
+For the approval of Masters and Doctorate level courses please refer to ABSTUDY Policy Manual section 20.1.1.